 Direct Office Line: 971-242-8702

 Born in San Diego, California, Justin grew up on the US-Mexico border in a very diverse environment, which created a strong sense of diversity and international solidarity that has become a guiding value of his work.

-Justin attended the University of California, Irvine where he became active in organizing around environmental and consumer rights issues, as well houseless issues after a one year stint of living houseless himself.
-It was also at UCI where Justin got his first taste of labor organizing by heading up undergraduate outreach efforts during the UC grad students successful unionization campaign.
+Justin attended the University of California, Irvine where he became active in organizing around environmental and consumer rights issues, as well houseless issues after a one than year stint of living houseless himself.
+It was also at UCI where Justin got his first taste of labor organizing by heading up undergraduate outreach efforts during the UC grad students successful unionization campaign in the late 1990s.
 He earned a degree in history from UCI in 2003, and went on to earn a social studies teaching credential at Cal State Fullerton.

-Job losses and uncertain economic conditions during the 2008 recession brought Justin and his family Portland in 2009.
-In 2015 Justin co-founded and became the lead organizer of 15 Now PDX and 15 Now Oregon, and he was the campaign manager for the Oregonians for 15 ballot measure effort.
+Job losses and uncertain economic conditions during the “Great Recession” brought Justin and his family to Portland in 2009.
+In February of 2015 Justin co-founded and became the lead organizer of 15 Now PDX, and he was the campaign manager for the Oregonians for 15 ballot measure effort.
 Prior to accepting the Solidarity Organizer position at JwJ, he worked as a community organizer for UFCW Local 555.